 The first step is understanding how bad the problem is.
 Toxic stress can aggravate medical conditions or worsen injuries and illnesses.

-If this affects one person, then the solutions could be individual, like accommodation or compensation.
-If this is a broader problem, then the occupational health and safety system should be examined by the joint health and safety committee or representative.
+If work-related stress affects one person, then the solutions could be individual, like accommodation or compensation.
+If it is a broader problem, then the occupational health and safety system should be examined by the joint health and safety committee or representative.

-If you are looking for ways to deal with the work-related factors that add to stress, you can find more information on psychosocial hazards on the CUPE’s National Website, under Health and Safety.
+If you are looking for ways to deal with the work-related factors that add to stress, you can find more information on psychosocial hazards at cupe.ca.

-You should check in with your CUPE Local Executive.
+You should also check in with your local executive.
 They have access to resources and assistance that can help deal with these types of problems.
-These can be complex problems made easier to address with support.
+These complex problems can be easier to address with support.

 Stress hazards and the law